TheNoteTaker/2023_summer_mat187/modules/module_11_angle_measure/notes.md

 - **Unit circle:** A circle of radius 1 centered at the origin.
 - ![](assets/radian_002.png)
-- If you take the radius length of a circle ad lay it along the circumference, starting at **(1, 0)** as pictured, the angle that is formed with the center of the circle is **1 radian**.
+- If you take the radius length of a circle and lay it along the circumference, starting at **(1, 0)** as pictured, the angle that is formed with the center of the circle is **1 radian**.
 - The measure of the angle &theta; that corresponds with an arc length of 1